A genuine adrenal fatigue diet focuses on when you

 Eating for adrenal health starts with supporting your body’s natural cortisol cycle

-the dramatic spikes in cortisol that are triggered when you go too long without
+of the dramatic spikes in cortisol that are triggered when you go too long without

-alter your natural cortisol curve.
+fatigue symptoms and alter your natural cortisol curve.

 To keep your cortisol levels as smooth as possible, eat three nutritious meals and

 two to three snacks throughout the day.
 Here is the schedule that we recommend:

 Working with your natural cortisol cycle

 Cortisol levels follow a natural cycle that aligns with your circadian rhythm.
 Normally,